berglund10/megacorp/slander.md

 # Breaking News

-MegaCorp CEO Lane enjoyed the live-action Last Airbender movie MegaCorp CTO ThePrimeagen is a fan of The Notebook (and most other Nicholas Sparks content)
+MegaCorp CEO Lane enjoyed the live-action Last Airbender movie no its not!!! what do you mean
+MegaCorp CTO ThePrimeagen is a fan of The Notebook (and most other Nicholas Sparks content)